ckw1206/openshift/UserMgmt/README.md

+# Role management

-# Adding role to users or groups to project
+## Adding role to users or groups to project

 ### To add role to User
 ```